 The Company's business model for managing financial assets refers to how it manages its financial assets in order to generate cash flows.
 The business model determines whether cash flows will result from collecting contractual cash flows, selling the financial assets, or both.

-The Company's financial assets include cash and bank balances, trade and other receivables and other assets.
+The Company's financial assets include bank balances and cash, trade receivables and other assets.